Seahawks practice notes: Receiver Phillip Dorsett hopes to show he’s more than just fast

 On that, Dorsett proved to be elusive as he is fast.

 “I don’t know,” he said during a Zoom session with media before practice Friday, before adding that it would likely take “sub-4.3 (seconds)” to beat Harvin, who, like Dorsett, wore No. 11 with the Seahawks.
-“I know we all can run, I can tell you that.”
+“I know we all can run; I can tell you that.”

 Ultimately, being a good receiver is about more than just pure speed.
 Dorsett has plenty of that, clocking a 40-yard dash at 4.33 seconds at the 2015 NFL combine.

-That speed is unquestionably the top thing that drew the Seahawks to Dorsett, hoping to give Russell Wilson yet another fleet receiver to complement his noted deep-passing acumen.
+That speed is unquestionably the top thing that drew the Seahawks to Dorsett, hoping to give Russell Wilson yet another fleet receiver to complement his deep-passing acumen.

-Through his first few weeks of on-field work with Wilson, Dorsett said he’s begun to understand more fully why Wilson is regarded as among the best deep-ball passers in the NFL.
+Through his first few weeks of on-field work with Wilson, Dorsett said he’s begun to understand why Wilson is regarded as among the best deep-ball passers in the NFL.

 “He throws a very easy, catchable deep ball,” Dorsett said.
 “He just drops it in a bucket.
 And I think that’s why he’s so historically great.
-They are easy for a receiver to catch and they are accurate.
+They are easy for a receiver to catch, and they are accurate.
 He knows how to throw guys open and that’s a great trait that he has.
 He just sees it and he lets it fly.”

-Dorsett, though, hopes to show in Seattle he’s more than just fast.
+Dorsett hopes to show in Seattle he’s more than just fast.

-The Colts took Dorsett in the 2015 first round (29th overall) out of Miami.
+The Colts took Dorsett in the 2015 first round (29th overall) of the NFL draft out of Miami.
 He’s perceived as not yet living up to that billing due to his stats — 124 catches in five seasons — and being traded after three years to New England for quarterback Jacoby Brissett.

-Seattle was able to get him on a one-year contract for the new veteran minimum salary benefit of $1.05 million.
+The Seahawks were able to get him on a one-year contract for the new veteran minimum salary of $1.05 million.
 Tyler Lockett, taken 40 picks after Dorsett in that same draft, will make a base salary of $8.5 million this year.

-Seattle’s offense appears to be a better fit for Dorsett’s stretch-the-field skill set, which has Seahawks fans hoping Dorsett will prove to be a bargain.
+The Seahawks offense appears to be a better fit for Dorsett’s stretch-the-field skill set, which has fans hoping Dorsett will prove to be a bargain.

-Certainly, Carroll’s comment earlier in the week about Dorsett’s speed adds to the expectation that Dorsett can give Seattle a legitimate and consistent third receiving threat, which the Seahawks struggled to find last season.
+Certainly, Carroll’s comment earlier in the week about Dorsett’s speed adds to the expectation that Dorsett can give the Seahawks a legitimate and consistent third receiving threat, which they struggled to find last season.
 Jaron Brown was unable to keep the job, David Moore battled injuries and Josh Gordon was suspended after five games after signing midseason.

 “Just a guy that can stretch the field to complement Tyler and DK,” Dorsett said Friday when asked how he views his role.
 “We know those guys can stretch the field.
 Just having a third guy that can go out there and put pressure on the defense and make sure they can’t really pay attention to one person, that’s what you want.”

-Dorsett, though, also hopes to prove he’s a little bit more than that.
+Dorsett hopes to prove he’s a little bit more than that.

-“I always considered myself not just a deep threat but a guy who can get in and our of my breaks and my cuts,” he said.
-“Hopefully I’ll be able to show more and more in this offense.”
+“I always considered myself not just a deep threat but a guy who can get in and out of my breaks and my cuts,” he said.
+“Hopefully, I’ll be able to show more and more in this offense.”

 Preparing for gameday